mistersourcerer/monster_remote/README.md

 ##Syncing
 Enter the jekyll blog root path and type:

-    monster_remote [--ftp] -s 'your_server_address' -u 'your_user_here'
+    monster_remote [--ftp] -h your_server_address -u your_user_here

 The --ftp option is default, you could create you own connection provider if you need it.

 You will be prompted for your password.
-To reduce the size of the command by configuring some of these informations on your jekyll configuration file:
+To reduce the size of the command by configuring some of these informations on your jekyll configuration file (or in a .monster.yml file inside your jekyll site):

     monster:
       remote:
-        host: xpto.com
+        host: ftp.some_host.com
         user: omg_my_user
+        pass: true
+        local_dir: _site
+        remote_dir:

-Monster will rely on this configurations if you execute it without -s and -u params like this:
+Monster will rely on this configurations if you execute it without options.

-  monster_remote
+But the command line options overrides the configuration file info.

 ##Filtering specific files
 A filter is an object which `respond_to? :filter`, you can stack